 P. S. I did not use an adhesive to adhere the cups to the chandelier.
 At this time I’m thinking it will be easier to clean up the flowers at the end of the season if I can remove them, but we shall see!
 I’ll definitely keep you updated if I change my mind.

 Plus, you wouldn’t have to use flowers in the teacups.
-You could always add candles, solar lights, wine glasses or other random objects you have around your home to make this chandelier truly one of kind.
+You could always add candles, solar lights, wine glasses, or other random objects you have around your home to make this chandelier truly one of a kind.

 If you loved these ideas then you’ll definitely want to browse some of my other Gardening projects that are full of step-by-step tutorials as well as freebies galore!
 Can’t wait to see you again and happy planting!